Recent changes in income

 Independent student status is distinct from independence for purposes of taxation.
 A separate income tax declaration is not sufficient for a student's tuition fees to be calculated based solely on student income rather than parental income.

-If any one of the conditions is not met, tuition fees will be calculated based on the tax returns of both parents regardless of the student's age.
-If the tax residence of the parents is outside the European Economic Area, the maximum rate will be applied.
+If any one of the conditions is not met, tuition fees will be calculated based on common rules of tuition fees' calculation regardless of the student's age.

 How to request independent student status: